Southland Memorial Day events

 MATTESON: American Legion Post 474 will host a Memorial Day parade at 10 a.m.
 Monday at 3539 W. 214th St. The parade will end at Memorial Park, where there will be a ceremony and a cookout with free hot dogs and hamburgers.
 The Central High School Band will provide music.
 Call (708) 283-4775 for more information.

 MOKENA: A parade is slated for 10 a.m.
 Monday, beginning at Saint Mary Cemetery, 195th Street and Wolf Road, and concluding at St. John’s Cemetery, 203rd Street and Wolf Road.
+Two Knights of Columbus will be decorated at VFW Post 725, 19852 S. Wolf Road, after the parade.

 MOUNT GREENWOOD COMMUNITY: The Elks will host a ceremony at 11 a.m.
 Monday at Mount Greenwood Cemetery, 2900 W. 111th St. in Chicago.
 The ceremony will include a traditional wreath-laying.

 NEW LENOX: VFW Post 9545 and the American Legion will host a ceremony at 11 a.m.
 Monday at Maplewood Cemetery, 14909 Spencer Road.
+The ceremony will consist of a wreath-laying, a 21-gun salute and the playing of

 OAK FOREST: Owen W. Winter Jr. VFW Post 4241 will host a memorial ceremony at 11 a.m.
 Monday at the Veterans Memorial in front of city hall, 15440 S. Central Ave.